Parasmani-yogi/Expense-Tracker-Local-MCP-Server/README.md

 The project is intentionally simple and easy to extend.
 New tools, resources, reports, analytics, and integrations can be added with minimal changes.

 ---

-## 📄 License

-MIT License

-You are free to use, modify, and distribute this project in accordance with the license terms.